v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

     -   From these countries: **On**

-		You should already know the countries that you want to filter.
-In the blank field that appears below the **From these countries** field, enter the first letter of a country that you want to filter.
-This will display all countries that start with that letter (as well as any countries that contain that letter within the name of the language).
+		You should already know the countries/regions that you want to filter.
+In the blank field that appears below the **From these countries** field, enter the first letter of a country/region that you want to filter.
+This will display all countries/regions that start with that letter (as well as any countries/regions that contain that letter within the name of the country/region).

-		Enter a letter and then select a country with the letter in it that you want to filter.
-Repeat this step for a couple of countries.
+		Enter a letter and then select a country/region with the letter in it that you want to filter.
+Repeat this step for a couple of countries/regions.

 6. Select **Save**.